D2-mods/Better-IWD-Pregen/d2-script/readme.txt

 VERSION INFO
 ==================================================
 v5.1
-- EEs: Any character with skill points in detecting traps or illusions will not have auto-Search enabled.
+- EEs: Any character with skill points in detecting traps or illusions will now have auto-Search enabled.
 Previously, the feature was only for specific classes.
 - Cleaned up a few possible harmless warning messages.
 - Some minor adjustments (not to scripts)
+- Updated some of my old functions files.

 v5.0
 - EEs: Fixed retargeting against enemy casters.
 Retargeting should work now if an enemy uses Protection From Magical Weapons, or similar, during the battle.